edurant/edurant.github.io/swickard-wedding/index.md

 Invitations were mailed in early April and RSVPs requested by May 9.

+## Photos

+We had our first [photo session](https://www.happygnomephotography.com/ClientGalleries/Eric-and-Scott/) with our photographer on May 25.

 ## Rehearsal Dinner

 Our out-of-town guests, wedding party, and close family are invited to our rehearsal dinner at 6 PM on Saturday, July 8 at [Onesto's](https://onestomke.com/) ([map](https://goo.gl/maps/xjsHmUtSTwKb1FfU7)) upstairs event space.